 Grooves around the outside edge of one of the sides are great for catching any meat juices and the handle is ‘handy’ too, this model comes highly recommended, we love it and it won’t break the bank either.

-If you need more room on your cutting board than the Prepworks offers, try the OXO Good Grips 15-inch by 21-inch Cutting Board.
+If you need more room on your cutting board than the Prepworks offers, try the OXO Good Grips 14.34-inch by 21.11-inch Cutting Board.
 This board is tougher on knives than the Prepworks, but if you’re after more space to do some serious deboning, this cutting board has you covered.

 Nice Looking Wood on a Budget

-If plastic isn’t your thing and you’d like to keep your cutting board to be made a more natural material, consider the spacious Proteak Rectangular Edge-Grain Cutting Board.
+If plastic isn’t your thing and you’d like to keep your cutting board to be made a more natural material, consider the spacious Proteak Rectangular Edge-Grain Cutting Board from Amazon.

 Wood has been used for thousands of years and is also easy to care for.